PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     The last set of plots of RFR vs time difference: RadianceFactorRatio_vs_VeRaVMCTimeDifference_05.png

-Here are all the images combined into one plot as a function of the VeRa-derived temperature at 70km altitude:
+Below is a plot of all the RFR values per orbit combined into one plot as a function of the VeRa-derived temperature at 70km altitude:

 .. figure:: ../Temperature-UVBrightness-Project/VMC/Step03/plots_phase_angle_lt_130_min-points-latlonbox_0/RadianceFactorRatio_vs_Temperature_all_images.png